 Facial laser hair removal treatments for women with PCOS are painless.
 It saves time and money.
-After the procedure, there are no issues such as irritation and ingrown hairs.
+After the procedure, there are no issues with irritation and ingrown hairs.

 The main advantage of laser treatments is that they have a long-term effect and help to permanently get rid of facial hair.
-A persistent reduction in hair growth will be observed after the first procedures.
+You’ll see a reduction in hair growth after the first procedures.
 After the course, they disappear almost forever.

-Laser Hair Removal for PCOS helps get rid of hair on the entire face or its parts: the upper lip, chin, and jawline, and even on such delicate facial areas as earlobes or eyebrows.
+Laser Hair Removal for PCOS helps get rid of hair on the entire face: the upper lip, chin, and jawline, and even on such delicate facial areas as earlobes or eyebrows.
 Full-body laser treatments can remove hair from almost any part of the human body.

 The laser depilation tool generates short bursts of light energy.
 It affects the hair follicle, damaging and killing the root.
 This prevents the hair from re-growing.
 The hair will become softer and thinner as the treatment goes on, and growth will slow.

 Patients with PCOS usually need 6 to 10 sessions to completely get rid of their hair.
 This is because our hair grows cyclically and unevenly.
-In addition, the quality and natural colour of the hair impact the number of procedures required to remove excess hair fully.
+In addition, the quality and natural colour of the hair impact the number of procedures required to fully remove excess hair.